-A general description of the structure and function of cellular organelles and cell components, with emphasis on the interactions between cells and their environment.
+A general description of the structure and function of cellular organelles and cell components, with emphasis on the cellular sorting, signaling interactions between cells and their environment.

 BIOL 214 CELL BIOLOGY LABORATORY 0.3: 1 cr.
 E

 Laboratory experiments include structure/function relationship in cell organelles.
 Introduction to basic techniques used in the field of cell biology.